 - Practice makes perfect—Start with small chunks of time away from home, such as an afternoon at a friend's house.
+Slowly work up to overnight stays.
 Shorter trips away help build confidence and ease fears your child may have.

-- Invlove your child in plans about being away—being part of the decisions gives them some control over the situation that makes homesickness less likely.
+- Involve your child in plans about being away—Being part of the decisions gives children some control over the situation and makes homesickness less likely.

-- Talk with your child—Let your child know what to expect and let them express their concerns.
-You may be able to talk through many situations that they will encounter and how they might be dealt with.
+- Talk with your child—Let your child know what to expect and let them express concerns.
+You may be able to talk through many situations that your child will encounter and how they might be dealt with.

 - Pack some familiar items—Have your child bring some favorite items, such as a pillow or a favorite pair of pajamas.

 - Keep busy—Activities can help create distraction, especially if they're fun.

 - Keep communication lines open—If allowed, set a time to make contact, but be careful about how much time is spent on a phone call or text messaging.
 It's important to allow separation so your child can adjust to new surroundings.

 - Plan ahead—If an extended summer camp stay is coming up, talk with a camp counselor about plans for handling children who are homesick.
 Keep in mind that the goal is to have your child stay at camp.